thiagocunha/jirastoryburndown/README.md

 * Assuming there are no errors, the extension should load into your browser

 TODO: Test with the new Jira version
+TODO: Calculate the best day to finish story, based on the sprint goals